PRINTING TIPS FOR CHOCOLATE CANDY BAR LABELS FROM BAER DESIGN STUDIO

 If you want to print out the labels onto sticker paper, here is an Avery sticker paper.
 Make sure it is a full sheet label.

 The most overlooked component of printing at home tends to come with the printer settings.
 Make sure to adjust the printer settings on your printer.
 This will vary based on the printer manufacturer.
-The majority of the time I use “BORDERLESS PRINTING” because I do not want the printer to shrink my image and to make sure there is not an additional white band added to the outer edge of my image.
+The majority of the time I use “BORDERLESS PRINTING” and make sure “SHRINK TO FIT” is NOT checked because I do not want the printer to shrink my image.
 I always choose “BEST PHOTO”, even if I am not printing a photo (I find is best to treat the printable image as a photo).
 These settings are generally found under the advanced settings option.
 Make sure to choose the correct “PAPER TYPE” setting.
 When you are working with specialty papers, from Epson, Avery, etc., they enclose printer instructions which tell you which paper settings to use.

 If you prefer to send out your wrappers to be printed at Staples, Office Max, Kinkos, etc., they have a variety of paper finishes and paper weights to choose from.
 Should they ask, you have my permission to have Baer Design Studio tags printed by a professional printer.